 The best way to add size and strength to your chest is to press, press, do a fly, and press some more.
-But to build a well-defined chest that stands out, you need to target the lower chest —the area of the muscle that sweeps from under the armpit (near the serratus muscle) to underneath the nipple.
+But to build a well-defined chest that stands out, you need to target the lower chest — the area of the muscle that sweeps from under the armpit (near the serratus muscle) to underneath the nipple.
 Neglect the lower chest (and the upper chest, for that matter), and you won’t have that large and full look that bodybuilders like Arnold Schwarzenegger and Franco Columbu made famous.
-Also, a larger chest is a stronger chest.
+Also, a larger chest is often a stronger chest.

 The pecs are large fan-like muscles with two heads — the clavicle and the sternal head.
 To isolate the lower chest (sternal) requires you to change the angle of your press to emphasize this neglected part of the chest.
 You do this by either performing exercises on a decline bench or leaning forward with traditional exercises like dips and pushdowns.
-Here are five of the best lower chest exercises that do just that.
+Here are seven of the best lower chest exercises that do just that.

 Best Lower Chest Exercises

 - Decline Dumbbell Fly